UbiquityRobotics/blog/content/post/Video_Play_List.md

 author = "Alan Federman"
 +++

-Every once and a while we make videos of our project progeress and post them to YouTube.
+Every once and a while we make videos of our project progress and post them to YouTube.

 https://www.youtube.com/playlist?list=PLTYY2VsUazlAy9Is33e9dScDBtzVX3L31